KarnbirKhera/CUDA-Vector-Addition/README.md

 > **A lesson into Exponent and Mantissa Bits**
 >
-> While researching the different float types, I will be honest, I did not know what Exponential or Mantissa bits were.
+> While researching the different float types, I will be honest, I did not know what Exponent or Mantissa bits were.
 After looking into it, this is my current understanding of them, and I hope those who are also new to the different float types, that this provides a helpful way to understand them.
 >
 > Mantissa Bits are the bits that actually say how many digits do we hold?
 Mantissa bits determine whether our value type can hold say the value "1231923" or just the value "123"
 > Exponent Bits are the bits that actually say now where does the decimal point go?
 Say we have an negative exponent bit, we can turn the "1231923" value to "123.1923" or to "0.00001231923"